 So Can a PCIe 4.0 Device Work in a PCIe 3.0 Slot?

-As alluded to earlier, the PCIe interface is backward and forward-compatible.
+The PCIe interface is backward and forward-compatible.

 Meaning you can use a PCIe 4.0 device in a PCIe 3.0 slot.
 Similarly, you can also use a PCIe 3.0 device in a PCIe 4.0 slot.